-- (1) An insurer shall issue the policyholder with a document signed by the insurer concerning entry into the insurance contract (policy). - (2) At least the information provided for in § 428 of this Act shall be set out in a policy along with: - 1) the name and address of the policyholder and the insured person, unless the policy is a bearer policy; - 2) the class of insurance, a definition of the object of the insurance contract, a list of insured risks and the term for notification of an insured event; - 3) the sum insured or the bases for calculation thereof; - 4) the effective date of the contract and the duration of any possible extension of the contract, and the duration of insurance cover; - 5) in the case of obligatory insurance, the legislation which renders entry into the insurance contract obligatory.
+(1) An insurer shall issue the policyholder with a document which can be reproduced in writing concerning entry into the insurance contract (policy).
+At the request of the policyholder, the policy shall be issued in writing.

+- (2) At least the information provided for in § 428 of this Act shall be set out in a policy along with: - 1) the name and address of the policyholder and the insured person, unless the policy is a bearer policy; - 2) the class of insurance, a definition of the object of the insurance contract, a list of insured risks and the term for notification of an insured event; - 3) the sum insured or the bases for calculation thereof; - 4) the effective date of the contract and the duration of any possible extension of the contract, and the duration of insurance cover; - 5) in the case of obligatory insurance, the legislation which renders entry into the insurance contract obligatory. - (3) The data provided for in § 428 of this Act need not be indicated in the policy provided that the policyholder was informed of these data already prior to entry into the contract and the policy refers to it.
+[RT I, 07.07.2015, 1 entry into force 01.01.2016]